The Teaching Life of Margaret Waterman Kelly

 Many images and stories of our past are, and will continue to be, conjured as Newfoundland prepares to celebrate, in 1999, its golden anniversary of Confederation with Canada.
 Such conjuring is a form of remembrance and, as such, is a way not only of reflecting but, also, of bearing witness and of giving thanks.
 Developments in any society - its accomplishments, both great and small - bear the mark of many whose labours go unpraised or whose work is often taken-for-granted or forgotten.
 Anniversaries can remind us that it is important to refuse to forget these extraordinary efforts of ordinary people as a way to exercise our collective responsibility to remember 'where once they stood, we stand'.

 The education of a people, and those who toil to effect it, are crucial to development.
 Improved education has been an important accomplishment of Confederation.
 Yet, progress should never erase from memory that on which advances are built.
-The efforts of young women and men who, with huge commitment and, often, missionary zeal, tutored the young of pre-Confederation Newfoundland, are an important part of the legacy of advancement.
+The efforts of young women and men who, with huge commitment and, often, while facing great obstacles, taught in pre-Confederation Newfoundland, are an important part of the legacy of advancement.
 Told here, in their honour, is the story of one such teacher.

 Margaret Waterman was born in Torbay, Newfoundland, on September 17, 1915, the fourth of six children and the first of two daughters born into the fishing family of John and Margaret (Hickey) Waterman.
 She attended the Presentation Convent School at Torbay where she was taught by members of the Presentation Order of Sisters and from which she graduated with her Grade Eleven finishing certificate.